NFT-com/analytics/graph/schema/schema.md

 ### Owner

-Owner reprecsents the owner of the NFT, along with the information of how many tokens it has.
+Owner represents the owner of the NFT, along with the information of how many tokens it has.

 <table>
 	<thead>